carlfremault/NextPortfolioV2/README.md

 ## Creation of my new portfolio website with Next.js and Material UI

-After my internship at [Sport Data Intelligence](https://sport-data-intelligence.com) where I made their new website using Next.js, React and Material-UI I decided to update my portfolio website, previously made using WordPress, using these same technologies.
+After my internship at [Sport Data Intelligence](https://sport-data-intelligence.com) where I made their new website using Next.js, React and Material-UI I decided to update my portfolio website, previously made with WordPress, using these same technologies.

 For this project I wanted to focus on a few key points: